 5.5 After choosing the Active dice, the Shooter shall throw them so that they leave his/her hand simultaneously and in a manner calculated to cause them to strike the end of the table farthest from him/her in a random manner.
 When handling or throwing the dice the Shooter shall use one hand only.

-5.6 When the Active Dice come to rest after a Roll, the Dealer:
+5.6 When the Active Dice come to rest after a Roll, the Dealer or Game Supervisor:

 shall immediately call the Total;